Dr. AnnMaria De Mars

 AnnMaria has worked as a statistical consultant for more than 20 years, working at both corporate (Amgen and the MEDSTAT Group) and academic (University of Southern California, UCR and Cankdeska Cikana Community College) institutions as well as a small business owner.

-Further illustrative of her record of professional excellence, AnnMaria has been the Principal Investigator of three Phase I grants, all of which have progressed to Phase II, providing a total of over $1.5 million in funding for Small Business Innovation Research.
-7 Generation Games received a $99,900 SBIR Phase I award in 2012 and $450,000 in Phase II funding in 2013.
+Further illustrative of her record of professional excellence, AnnMaria has been the Principal Investigator of four Phase I grants, all of which have progressed to Phase II, providing a total of over $2.1 million in funding for Small Business Innovation Research.

 She has been a professor at University of California – Riverside, Minot State University, Jamestown College, Pepperdine University, Loyola Marymount University and National University.
 She has written dozens of articles published in scientific and academic journals, authored multiple chapters in books and is a much-sought after speaker on the numerous subjects, including education technology, software development, SAS, special education, online learning, statistical analysis and minority education.